bobanetwork/boba_legacy/boba_community/boba-node/README.md

 ```

 There will be occasional updates to both services.
-You can update them to execute:
+You can update them by running:

 ```bash
 docker compose pull
 ```

-and bring the services up again.
-We suggest you keep the storage volume of the replica mounted to the host.
-Replica stores it's data in `/root/.ethereum/`.
+and bringing the services up again.
+We suggest you keep the storage volume of the replica mounted on the host.
+The replica stores its data in `/root/.ethereum/`.